magedin/magento2-module-enhanced-api-search/README.md

 # Enhanced API Search for Magento 2
 This module introduces a new way to search in Magento 2 API.
-Rather than using a querystring, use the body with the JSON format.
+Rather than using a querystring, use the body with the JSON format for creating your `searchCriteria` parameters.

 ![Magento 2 Coding Standard](https://github.com/magedin/magento2-module-enhanced-api-search/workflows/Magento%202%20Coding%20Standard/badge.svg)